lmvasque/ts-explore/README.md

 ## Citation

-If you use our results and scripts in your research, please cite our work: [Investigating Text Simplification Evaluation](https://aclanthology.org/2021.findings-acl.77/) :)
+If you use our results and scripts in your research, please cite our work:

+[Investigating Text Simplification Evaluation](https://aclanthology.org/2021.findings-acl.77/): this includes the evaluation of KL-divergences of Wikipedia-based TS datasets and our random (single seed) and poor-alignment (98% and 95%) analysis.
+These scenarios are evaluated together.

 ```
 @inproceedings{vasquez-rodriguez-etal-2021-investigating,